Ruth Mary Reynolds: Later years

 Hunter College, the Schomburg Center for Research in Black Culture of the New York Public Library, and Columbia University.
 Reynolds published her book "Campus in Bondage: a 1948 Microcosm of Puerto Rico in Bondage," in which she tells the story of the revolt and strike at the University of Puerto Rico.
 On December 2, 1989, Reynolds died near her home in South Dakota.

 Written work

-Reynolds' book, published shortly before her death:
+Reynolds's book, published shortly before her death: